nugent-lab/FindPOTATOs-stable/README.md

 ## How to Cite

-If you use this software, or adapt it for your own purposes, please cite the following papers:
+If you us or adapt this software please cite the following:

-1. Tan and Nugent et al., in prep, FINDPOTATOs: Open-source asteroid linking software accelerated by binary trees
+1. C. R. Nugent, N. Tan, and J. Bauer, FINDPOTATOs: Minor Planet Observation Linking Software (submitted)

 2. [N. Tan's Wellesley Honors Thesis](https://repository.wellesley.edu/object/ir1199).